segmentio/segment-docs/src/personas/index.md

 #### Sync audiences to marketing tools
 Once you create your Computed Traits and Audiences, Personas sends them to your Segment Destinations in just a few clicks.
 You can use these Traits and Audiences to personalize messages across channels, optimize ad spend, and improve targeting.
 You can also use the [Profile API](/docs/personas/profile-api) to build in-app and onsite personalization.
 Learn more about [using Personas data](/docs/personas/using-personas-data/) and the [Profile API](/docs/personas/profile-api).

-{% include components/reference-button.html href="https://segment.com/customers/drift/" icon="personas.svg" title="Personalizing marketing campaigns" content="Marketing teams use Personas to run real-time multi-channel marketing campaigns, based off specific user attributes they’ve computed in Personas.
+{% include components/reference-button.html href="https://segment.com/customers/drift/" icon="personas.svg" title="Personalizing marketing campaigns" content="Marketing teams use Personas to run real-time multi-channel marketing campaigns, based off specific user attributes they've computed in Personas.
 Read about how Drift used Personas to increase prospect engagement by 150% in 2 month." %}

 ## Personas core components